 Consider the Costs

-The average cost of starting a new business from scratch is about $30,000, according to a study conducted by the Ewing Marion Kauffman Foundation.
+As mentioned above, the average cost of starting a new business from scratch is about $80,000, according to a study conducted by the Ewing Marion Kauffman Foundation.

 To help entrepreneurs begin calculating the startup costs for their new business, the Small Business Administration offers the following list of necessary costs using a pizza restaurant as an example: